share/sharedb/README.md

 Populate the fields on `doc` with a snapshot of the document from the server, and fire events on subsequent changes.

+`doc.ingestSnapshot(snapshot, callback)`
+Ingest snapshot data.
+This data must include a version, snapshot and type.
+This is used both to ingest data that was exported with a webpage and data that was received from the server during a fetch.

 `doc.destroy()`
 Unsubscribe and stop firing events.